|

 because the climate is essentially very dry.
 It might appear to be a desert were

-it not for the frozen layer of soil just beneath
+it not for the frozen layer of soil just beneath the top layer which holds

 moisture and makes the top soil rich and moist.
 The long sunny days of summer